khenriks/mp3fs/INSTALL.md

 * xmllint
 * xmlto

-The commands to install just the first four prerequisites follow.
+The commands to install just the first prerequisites follow.

-On Debian (FFMPEG):
+On Debian:

-	aptitude install libavcodec56

-or

-	aptitude install libavcodec-extra-56
+    aptitude install gcc g++

-and

-	aptitude install libavformat56 libavresample2 libavutil54
+    aptitude install libfuse-dev libavcodec-dev libavformat-dev libavresample-dev libavutil-dev

+To build the docs succesfully you may need

+	apt-get install asciidoc

 Note that for Debian 8 the LIBAV clone of FFMPEG will be installed.
 From Debian 9 on the original FFMPEG comes with the distribution.
 Both libraries work.

-On Debian (no FFMPEG):

-    aptitude install libfuse-dev libflac++-dev libvorbis-dev libmp3lame-dev libid3tag0-dev

 On Ubuntu use the same command with `apt-get` in place of `aptitude`.

-On OS X with Homebrew (FFMPEG may work, but untested):

-    brew install osxfuse flac libvorbis lame libid3tag

-On a RedHat-type systems, with the right repositories (FFMPEG may work, but untested):

-    yum install fuse-devel flac-devel libvorbis-devel lame-devel libid3tag-devel
+* Tips on other OSes and distributions like Mac or Red-Hat are welcome.

 Installation
 ------------